The Man Who Laughs (2012 film): Reception

 Boyd Van Hoeij from Variety was critical of the film, writing, "Less faithful to its source material and more concerned with delivering the goods visually, this handsome, studio-shot pic, somewhat ironically, lacks genuine pathos in telling its tale of how deceiving looks can be."
 Neil Young from The Hollywood Reporter gave the film a positive review, writing, "Thoroughly old-fashioned but ultimately moving literary adaptation has more than enough exploitable features to indicate long-term commercial success."
+Jacques Mandelbaum of Le Monde gave the film a negative review, finding it a lackluster, if respectful, adaptation of Hugo's novel and noting that it seemed unable to choose between a conventional narrative and overwrought "Hollywoodian" gothic visuals.